MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/CustomerPageSummaryFAQ.md

 ## How was Customer page summary evaluated?
 What metrics are used to measure performance?

 The AI-generated summary was evaluated based on the existing transaction data (customer invoices, customer payments, sales orders, sales agreements, rebates, overdue invoices, and delayed order lines).
-All calculations are done in Finance, not through Azure Open AI, and are verified against the same data during the testing process.
+All calculations are done in Finance, not through Azure OpenAI, and are verified against the same data during the testing process.

 ## What are the limitations of Customer page summary?
 How can users minimize the impact of those limitations?